 Divination pisreóga were a big part of this evening.
 A common practice was that of melting lead into a bowl of water and interpreting the shapes to tell the future.

-In some Gaelic regions báirín breac a bread flavoured with orange zest and spices would be would be baked up with various trinkets tucked inside that would divine your future.
+In some Gaelic regions báirín breac a bread flavoured with whiskey, orange zest and spices would be baked up with various trinkets tucked inside that would divine your future.
 In other areas these trinkets would be tucked in your champ or colcannon.

 Ring – Early Marriage